 SBCWD works closely with the City of Hollister and the Sunnyslope County Water District, which deliver water to the Hollister urban area.
-Their work has included: development of water treatment plants that allow direct use of CVP water for municipal uses, water conservation programs (through the Water Resources Association of San Benito County), and water recycling, which provides highlytreated wastewater for landscape and irrigation purposes.
+Their work has included:

+- Development of water treatment plants that allow direct use of Central Valley Project (CVP) water for municipal uses - Water conservation programs, through the Water Resources Association of San Benito County - Water recycling, which provides highly-treated recycled wastewater for landscape/irrigation purposes

 These efforts contribute to a portfolio of water supply sources that are managed together, matching each type of water supply with its appropriate uses, and providing water supply reliability, which is particularly important during times of drought.